eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/dell-openmanage.rst

 ------------

-This taskfile is executed only if the directory :bash:`/usr/local/nagios/libexec` doesn't exist.This state is registered in the taskfile :bash:`nagios-plugins-installed.yml`, with the module **stat**.
+This taskfile is executed only if the directory :bash:`/usr/local/nagios/libexec` doesn't exist.
+This state is registered in the taskfile :bash:`nagios-plugins-installed.yml`, with the module **stat**.

 For more information about this registers read the section :ref:`nagios-plugins-installed.yml`.

-The installation process consist on downloading and uncompressing the plugin, then the script :bash:`Dell_OpenManage_Plugin/Install/install.sh` is executed.
+The installation process [1]_ consists of downloading and uncompressing the plugin, then the script :bash:`Dell_OpenManage_Plugin/Install/install.sh` is executed.

 .. literalinclude:: ../src/tasks/dell-plugin.yml
    :language: yaml